x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 generate the signature value.
 For HSS, the signature value is described in section 6.4 of [RFC8554].
 For XMSS and XMSS^MT the signature values are described in sections B.2 and C.2 of [RFC8391], respectively.
-For SPHINCS+ the signature values are described in [SP-Sub].
+For SPHINCS+ the signature values are described in [NIST-FIPS-205].
 The octet string representing the signature is encoded directly in the BIT STRING without adding any additional ASN.1 wrapping.
 For the Certificate and CertificateList structures, the signature value is wrapped in the "signatureValue" BIT STRING field.

 ## HSS Signature Algorithm